 Types of accommodation available

-Auckland is now able to guarantee University housing to students applying for the Exchange programme providing students apply for a room by 15 December for Semester One (February start) and 1 May for Semester Two (July start) and pay the housing deposit (note that in case a student is not accepted into the University of Auckland the deposit will be refunded).
-More information on how to apply for accommodation can be found here
+- Auckland is now able to guarantee University housing to students applying for the Exchange programme providing students apply for a room by 15 December for Semester One (February start) and 1 May for Semester Two (July start) and pay the housing deposit (which will be refunded if the student is not accepted to the university)